dv516/RNA-transcription-modelling-and-DS/Documentation.md

 To avoid this search for the initial guesses at each timestep, the solution to the free solution concentration system of one time step, would be the initial guess to the solver of the next step.
 This would most of the time be sufficient to find a physical solution, leading to significant computational savings.
 However, for the cases that it didn't give non-negative solutions, the same search for a valid initial guess was performed.

 Since the 'ODE function', which for the canned solvers would only return the incremental concentration change, also needed to provide an updated guess for the solution, an in-house implementation of explicit 4th order solvers, Runge-Kutta 4 (RK4), were used to solve the given system.

+### Parameter estimation

+From Prof. Shattock's group, a dataset was obtained that was used for statistical Design of Experiments.
+Only a subset of this data could be used.
+Only the yields corresponding to a fixed, at that stage experimentally optimal, type of buffer, HEPES and spermidine concentration could be used.
+As already mentioned, accounting for spermidine concentration etc. from first principles would be too complex and intractable.

+The aim is then to check if parameters to the proposed model can be found that give a good fit to the data.
+Although the process of model building is presented as linear, this was an iterative process of proposing different terms and fitting parameters.

+Given that we are presented with an overall small set of data, with a disproportionaltely large proportion of the data set describing RNA yield dependence on Mg concentration, the challenge consisted in proposing model terms that were able to capture the overall trends of the optimum in Mg and NTP dependence without overfitting.

+The presented [Model section](# Model) was found to be the 'simplest' model to capture most non-linearities (apart from NTP dependence at high Mg as discussed in later sections).

+Since the model was already overparameterised and the parameters highly correlated as is, suggesting further terms would only overfit the model.
+On the contrary, $\alpha$ was set to 1, as the alpha term would be inversely correlated to k<sub>app</sub> and K<sub>1</sub>.
+No enzyme degradation was assumed for now as the response of 'levelling off' of RNA yield was indistinguishable from the effect of K<sub>1</sub> and K<sub>2</sub>.
+Furthermore, the degradation reaction orders n<sub>ac</sub>, n<sub>ba</sub>, n<sub>Mg</sub> and n<sub>RNA</sub> were all set to one for now.

+In future QbD iterations, Model-Based DoE has to be performed to investigate if the addition of other terms of physical phenomena would lead to improvements.
+Potential terms to be investigated include:

+1. 'Enzyme poisoning' terms in the denominator of V<sub>tr</sub>: K<sub>3</sub> [MgNTP]<sup>2</sup> and K<sub>4</sub> [Mg]<sup>2</sup>
+2. Parameter estimation of n<sub>ac</sub>, n<sub>ba</sub>, n<sub>Mg</sub> and n<sub>RNA</sub>
+3. Mg<sub>2</sub>PPi precipitation term

+However, for now, as the parameters are highly correlated, more physical, mechanistic knowledge is needed to either fix some of these parameters or constrain their bounds in parameter estimation for effective model discrimination which for the time being is not possible.

+FOR EXAMPLE INCORPORATE NTP MEASUREMENTS FOR MODEL DISCRIMINATION

+It also has to be noted that an inhibition term in K<sub>5</sub> [MgNTP]<sup>2</sup> [Mg] (which is already difficult to justify mechanistically) gave the dependence on NTP at high Mg that the general model was lacking, but displayed even poorer predictive power